derferickc/react-wedding-website/README.md

 # react-wedding-website
-Website for my Wedding in 2020
+Website for my wedding in 2020